Posted in Business Partnership

 This isn’t an accident.
 Silent partners are often excluded on purpose.
 The very thing that drew you to the investment, having no responsibility for daily operations, becomes the excuse used to lock you out.

 If you’ve been asking yourself, “What are my rights if I’m a silent partner being shut out?” you’re already in the right mindset.
 The bad news is that your capital is at risk.
-The good news is that the law gives you tools to fight back before it’s too late.
+The good news is that the law gives you tools to fight back before it’s too late, and our Orange County, CA business shareholder lawyer is here to help you.

 The Core Problem: Being Shut Out on Purpose